 Gov. Landry doubling down on Brian Kelly's contract comments

-BATON ROUGE - Governor Jeff Landry is standing firm on his previous statements regarding the search for a new head football coach and who is responsible for Brian Kelly's contract buyout.
+BATON ROUGE - Gov. Jeff Landry is standing firm on his previous statements regarding the search for a new head football coach and who is responsible for Brian Kelly's contract buyout.

 "Louisiana State University is a subdivision of the state, and ultimately the taxpayers are responsible under that contract," Landry said.